Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 I woke about 1.00-2.00pm and rang Jeff immediately.

-His mum answered ‘he’s still asleep, in bed, do you want me to get him up?’
+His mum, Ester answered “he’s still asleep, in bed, do you want me to get him up?”
 Mum Code for – ‘I want to get the lazy git up!’
 Hungover, remarkably, he had remembered his half of the mission.
 Between us we had ‘a’ number which I hoped belonged to Gail.

-It was her.
-Despite all the odds, two drunken fools, had managed to remember a number (between them), after only an eight hour sleep, a hangover and a bucket full of beer.
+Despite all the odds, two drunken fools, had managed to remember a number (between them), after an eight hour sleep, a hangover and a bucket full of beer.
 Mission accomplished.
-Well done Jeff.
+Well done me and well done Jeff.

-We (Gail and I) arranged to meet the following evening, to go to the pictures together.
+We (Gail and I) arranged to meet the following evening, to go to the pictures (cinema) together.

 44 years on, today, 7th May 2021, the rest, as they say, is history?